vitekzkytek/PythonDataIES/README.md

 * Make sure you **committed** your code.
 Upload link to your solution [to the form here.](https://forms.gle/YngeLSeq8XM48P5z7)
 * You will find marks in SIS under your name, hopefully within a week.

+* You are free to drop the course at any time until 08/10.
+If you decide to do so after this date, please get in touch with [Alena Pavlova](mailto:alena.pavlova@fsv.cuni.cz).
+However, please be aware that after 10/11, discontinuation will no longer be an option.
+-->

 ## FAQ - pre semester

 * If you are on **waiting list** there is *nothing* we can do to enroll you.
 We managed to master somehow `python`, but SIS is something else.
 We follow the rules.
 Students usully drop from the course during the first week of the semester so **there is a good chance** you will be able to register.